This page provides links to a variety of child and parent disability resources, services and support organisations.

 On this webpage, you can find links to information about programs,

 services, benefits and payments for people with disability and their

-Australian Government Department of Human Services – People with a disability
+Australian Government Department of Human Services – People with disability

-This webpage has information about payments and services to help people who have an illness or injury or a disability.
+This webpage has information about payments and services to help people living with illness, injury or disability.
 There is also support to assist their families or carers.

 This organisation represents people who look after someone with a disability or chronic illness, or an elderly person.
 The website has links to the carers association in each Australian state and territory.
 Carers can get information, advice and support from their local association.

 Young carers are children and young people up to 25 years who help care in families where someone has an illness, a disability, a mental health issue or an alcohol or other drug problem.
 This website has information for young carers, families and professionals.
 Respite services are available for young people who are at risk of not finishing school because they’re looking after a family member.
 For support and assistance, call 1800 242 636.